Doc-CoB: Enhancing Document Understanding with Visual Chain-of-Boxes Reasoning: Experiments

 \subsection{Main Results}

-\textbf{Performance on Document Benchmarks.} Table~\ref{tab:mainresults} presents the comprehensive evaluation results.
-Since the released MLLM checkpoints lack training on specific documents, their performance on several datasets is sub-optimal (see Appendix \ref{ap5}).
-For a fair comparison, we fine-tune each model on the training set of the datasets introduced in Section~\ref{experiment_matri}, and report these results as SFT baselines.

-The experimental results show that Doc-CoB consistently improves performance across all seven datasets and all four MLLMs.
+Table~\ref{tab:mainresults} presents the evaluation results.
+The results show that Doc-CoB consistently improves performance across all seven datasets and all four MLLMs.
 This demonstrates that Doc-CoB is a general-purpose solution applicable to a wide range of model sizes and architectures.
 Notable gains appear on DeepForm, SROIE, FUNSD, and VRDU.
-For instance, InternVL2-8B-CoB achieves 80.05\% on DeepForm, exceeding the 36.33\% SFT baseline by more than 43\%.
+For instance, InternVL2-8B-CoB achieves 80.06\% on DeepForm, exceeding the 36.33\% SFT baseline by more than 43\%.
+We also present results for variants trained only on the reasoning tasks and evaluated with one-pass inference (-R).
+These settings still yield clear gains, indicating that the two tasks inject layout awareness and semantic reasoning into the MLLM and thus contribute independently to document-understanding performance.

-To investigate the impact of Doc-CoB reasoning at the inference, we also evaluate InternVL2-8B-CoB in a one-pass setting (i.e., the model is trained with Doc-CoB but generates answers directly during inference without using chain-of-boxes, referred to as vanilla QA).
-Vanilla QA already outperforms the SFT baseline on every dataset, but still lags behind InternVL2-8B-CoB, highlighting the value of explicit Doc-CoB reasoning.

-We further compare with larger MLLMs, namely the leading open-source model InternVL2-40B and the leading closed-source model GPT-4o (prompts are provided in the Appendix \ref{ap6}).
-With the support of Doc-CoB, the much smaller InternVL2-8B-CoB achieves competitive or superior performance: it surpasses InternVL2-40B on six datasets and outperforms GPT-4o on all seven benchmarks, underscoring the effectiveness of our method.
+\textbf{Comparison with Much Larger MLLMs.} We further compare with larger MLLMs, namely the leading open-source model InternVL2-40B and the leading closed-source model GPT-4o (prompts are provided in the Appendix \ref{ap6}).
+With the support of Doc-CoB, the smaller InternVL2-8B-CoB achieves competitive or superior performance: it surpasses InternVL2-40B on six datasets and outperforms GPT-4o on all seven benchmarks, underscoring the effectiveness of our method.

+\textbf{Comparison with Visual Prompt Methods.} Several studies investigate visual prompting and demonstrate its effectiveness on natural scene vision tasks, such as Visual CoT \citep{shao2024visual} and TextCoT \citep{luan2024textcot}.
+Although effective in natural scenes, these methods have not been explored for document understanding.
+To address this gap, we implement Visual CoT and TextCoT using InternVL2-8B.
+Training and inference procedures strictly follow Sec.~\ref{sec:Implementation}.
+As shown in Table~\ref{tab:mainresults}, these methods underperform on all benchmarks.
+We attribute this performance gap to inaccurate ROI grounding, which fails due to neglecting the critical role of document layout.